 - Someone to tell them exactly what to do next

-- Confidence that the path they are following actually works
+- Proof that the path actually works

-- A way to stop feeling overwhelmed by conflicting advice
+- A way to stop feeling overwhelmed

-- Answers to specific questions when they get stuck
+- Answers when they get stuck

 1. A System Tells You Exactly What to Do Next

-A good affiliate marketing system removes the guesswork that makes beginners feel like they need a mentor.
 Instead of deciding what to do each day, the system gives you daily missions, pre-built assets, and a clear sequence from step one to first commission.
+You get direction without the cost of depending on one person.

 2. AI Answers Your Questions on Demand